Frequently Asked Questions - Climate Change Strategic Framework

 Both strategies were built on the vision of having a strong, healthy economy and an affordable, secure energy system for the NWT that is less reliant on fossil fuels, by 2030.

-The draft 2019-2023 Action Plan reflects actions and areas for future collaboration to be led by the GNWT departments and partners to move forward on adaptation priorities for the territory.
+The 2019-2023 Action Plan reflects actions currently being led by several GNWT departments and external partners to move forward on adaptation priorities for the territory.
+It also includes a section on areas for future collaboration, which require funding and/or support to advance.

 The NWT target is consistent with the federal government target to reduce to 30% below 2005 levels, by 2030.